 This summer, Newman offered to pay the university to use Wilson Field but was never able to book it, he said.

 Newman said the club would benefit from holding tryouts on Wilson Field to accommodate players that don’t have cars.
 Currently, men’s and women’s club soccer teams rent a field at Orange County Great Park in Irvine to practice once a week.
 Both teams usually play at the opposing teams’ facilities because the park is expensive to rent.

 Starting in early August, Newman exchanged more than a dozen emails with a university event scheduling coordinator to try to rent the field, and was eventually told that the university does not rent the field to students during the academic year, according to email records provided by Newman.

 He went so far as to suggest dates in summer of 2018, to which he was told that the university does not schedule that far in advance.

-During the fall semester, Wilson Field has 18 to 22 weekly open recreation hours, which the unaffiliated student soccer teams are not allowed to participate in.
+During the fall semester, Wilson Field has 14 to 18 weekly open recreation hours.

 Zumwalt also asked the athletic department about hosting indoor volleyball open gyms last year, and said her requests were denied.
 Still, she hopes that over time, there will be recognition for students who want to play club sports, and that the process becomes easier once they have proven their commitment, she said.